hackrepair/hackrepairpluginarchiver/readme.txt

 **Why use The Hack Repair Guy's Plugin Archiver?**

 * Maybe you have a set of plugins that you would like to install in all of your WordPress sites, but would rather not have them listed within Plugins (until you need them).
 * Maybe you've run into a buggy or possibly compromised plugin, that when activated breaks or causes harm to your website.
-The Hack Repair Guy's Plugin Archiver plugin will allow you to simply archive the plugin, preventing accidental activation.
+The Hack Repair Guy's Plugin Archiver plugin will allow you to simply archive plugins, preventing accidental activation.
 * Maybe you wish to test sets of plugins, pulling different sets of plugins into your plugin list as you need them; all with just a few clicks.
 * Maybe you share management with another administrator who believes the "Activate" link is an invitation to "click it!"